The 2021 Guide to Debt Management Plans – Chapter 3

 What is a Debt Management Plan?

-A debt management plan allows you to pay off your debts in a series of instalments.
-This kind of agreement could include suspending the addition of interest charges so that the amount owed does not continue to spiral upwards.
-A debt management plan can help you to clear your debts in an orderly way and this can help you to avoid being taken to court.
+A debt management plan allows you to pay off your debts in a series of instalments and at a reduced rate.
+They are suitable for people who are struggling to meet the repayment conditions that they originally agreed to when they first borrowed money, but can still afford to make repayments if they are negotiated to a manageable level.
+Monthly payments are reduced and additional charges and interest are often suspended, so that the amount owed does not continue to spiral upwards.
+A debt management plan can help you to clear your debts in an orderly way and this could help you to avoid being taken to court.

 Is It Free?